This leftover turkey soup is a delicious, savory way to use up some of that Thanksgiving turkey you’ve still got in the fridge.

 NOTE: I put my spices in a spice bag, not directly into the soup.
 But the choice is yours.
 You can cook add them any way you like.
 That said, if you do not use a spice bag (or tea ball), you may want to cut back a tad on the spices or your broth will be over run with it.
 Try half.
 You can always add more as needed.

-- 4 cups low sodium chicken broth, no sugar added
+- 4 cups chicken broth (low sodium, no sugar added)

-- 2 teaspoons dry sage (only use 1 tsp. if your turkey was cooked with a lot of sage)
+- 2 tsp. dried sage (only use 1 tsp. if your turkey was cooked with sage)